EtherealEngine/Blockchain-in-a-Box/README.md

 In the root folder create a clone of `.env.default` file and name it `.env`.
 Update the content of `.env` file with your resources.

 ## Setup Pinata Account
-Pinata is allows you to upload and manage files on IPFS.
+Pinata allows you to upload and manage files on IPFS.
 It provides IPFS API through which you can easily perform IPFS pinning service.

-1. Open https://pinata.cloud/ and sigup/login.
+1. Open https://pinata.cloud/ and signup/login.
 2. Navigate to https://pinata.cloud/keys and create a new key.
 Make sure to check Admin key switch button in the modal.
 3. Update `.env` file with following entries from generated key.
     ```